Content

 Program features

-If you are a small business seeking services from an RIC or are interested in partnering with an RIC, you can learn more about the individual organizations.
+If you are a small business seeking services from a RIC or are interested in partnering with a RIC, we invite you to learn more about the current list of individual organizations.

-Email RICs@sba.gov for more information on Regional Innovation Clusters.
+Email RICs@sba.gov for more information on SBA’s Regional Innovation Cluster program.

 The Growth Accelerator Fund Competition (GAFC) is designed to aid the growth and maturity of innovation-based entrepreneurship ecosystems.
 The competition seeks to identify impactful and innovative ideas from ESOs.